-Water: Picasso peace lilies are sensitive to certain chemicals in water.
-This means that for your plant to be at its best, you should distill any water taken from wells or that are high in mineral content or hard water.
+Water: This plant is sensitive to certain chemicals in the water.
+This means that for your plant to be at its best, you should distill any water taken from wells or that is high in mineral content or hard water.

-Light: The best place to keep your picasso peace lily houseplant is in the corner of a room for ambient light.
+Light: The best place to keep this houseplant is in the corner of a room for ambient light.
 Too much light can scorch the leaves, whereas too little can stunt growth – so it is crucial to keep them somewhere in the middle.

-Soil: Picasso peace lilies appreciate the humidity, so keeping them in soil that is fast-draining and with moderate water-holding capabilities is perfect.
+Soil: Your plant will appreciate the humidity, so keeping them in soil that is fast-draining and with moderate water-holding capabilities is perfect.

-Temperature: Picasso peace lillies thrive at room temperature in a relatively humid environment.
-In a room that is not humid, they will appreciate the occasional light misting with distilled water.
+Temperature: Room temperature and a relatively humid environment are preferred.
+In a room that is not humid, your plant will appreciate the occasional light misting with distilled water.

 Why Does My Picasso Peace Lily Have Yellow Leaves?

-If your picasso peace lily has suddenly had a number of leaves turn yellow, especially if they are younger leaves, then this could be due to a lack of oxygen at the roots.
+If your Picasso peace lily has suddenly had several leaves turn yellow, especially if they are younger leaves, then this could be due to a lack of oxygen at the roots.
 This is usually because the plant is being overwatered.

-To fix it, you should try repotting the picasso peace lily into a new pot with fresh soil, cutting off any roots which appear dead or feel mushy.
+To fix it, you should try repotting your plant into a new pot with fresh soil, cutting off any roots which appear dead or feel mushy.

 What Are The Black Dots On My Picasso Peace Lily?